planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 ### Get Subscription

-To get the full details on a single subscription you can take the id from your list and use the `get` command:
+To get the full details on a single subscription you can take the id from your list and use the `get_subscription` method:

+TODO: Python snippet here:
 ```sh
 planet subscriptions get cb817760-1f07-4ee7-bba6-bcac5346343f
 ```

 ### Subscription Results

-To see what items have been delivered to your cloud bucket you can use the `results` command:
+To see what items have been delivered to your cloud bucket you can use the `get_results` method:

+TODO: Python snippet here:
 ```sh
 planet subscriptions results cb817760-1f07-4ee7-bba6-bcac5346343f
 ```